 Diamond Head Reservations - What You Need to Know

-Hiking Hawaii's most iconic landmark now requires reservations made in advance beginning on May 12, 2022.
+Hiking Hawaii's most iconic landmark now requires advance reservation as of May 12, 2022.
 The hike up this famous volcanic crater overlooks the Waikiki coastline and the incredible view attracts more than 3,000 hikers daily.
 In fact, the record was 6,000 hikers in one day in 2019!
-Located just a 10-minute drive from the heart of Waikiki, it's easy to understand why the State of Hawaii wants to introduce Diamond Head reservations to combat the eroding environment, illegal parking and heavy vehicle traffic.
+Located just a 10-minute drive from the heart of Waikiki, it's easy to understand why the State of Hawaii wants to introduce Diamond Head reservations to combat the eroding environment, illegal parking, and heavy vehicle traffic.

-The Diamond Head reservation system will open on April 28, 2022 and you'll be able to book your spot up to 30 days in advance.
+When making a reservation, you'll be able to book your spot up to 30 days in advance.
 This will eventually increase to 30 days according to officials.
-The entrance fee is $5 per person and $10 per vehicle; a QR code will be sent to you to be scanned at entry eliminating the need for a cash exchange at the entrance.
+The entrance fee is $5 per person and $10 per vehicle; a QR code will be sent to you to be scanned at entry eliminating the need for cash exchange at the entrance.
 However, keep in mind that there is a Diamond Head souvenir shop and refreshment stand so having cash on hand is still recommended.

 The reservation system only applies to out-of-state visitors.
 Hawaii residents do not need a Diamond Head reservation as long as they have a Hawaii State driver's license or Hawaii State ID.
 Parking is still limited and both residents and nonresidents are encouraged to plan ahead in order to arrive on time.